TeamRizu/outfox-wikijs/dev/actors/actortypes/sound/Sound-ControllingSound.md

 ```

 With this object obtained, you can control elements like the sound's position, volume, pitch and speed.
-Note that some components need some flags to be enabled which have been pointed out as commments alongside them.
+Note that some components need some flags to be enabled which have been pointed out as comments alongside them.
 ```lua
 -- This function will return the value for the Def.Sound's RageSound component, which allows for expanded -- controls.